iot-salzburg/panta_rhei/README.md

         sudo apt-get update
         cd setup
         sh kafka/install-kafka-2v1.sh

-*   Configure the Kafka Cluster on each node:
+*   Configure the Zookeeper and Kafka on each node:

-    Exemplary, we are using the node with ip 192.168.48.81 as our Kafka leader, on which zookeeper will run:
+    In this example, we set up a small cluster of nodes with the ips `192.168.48.81`, `192.168.48.82` and `192.168.48.83`.
+For simplicity, we use the term `[k]` as a variable for the last number of the node ip, e.g. k in {1,2,3}

+    Copy and change the config file for each broker on  node `[k]`:

+        sudo mkdir /var/lib/zookeeper
+        sudo echo "[k]" > /var/lib/zookeeper/myid
+        sudo chown -R user.group /var/lib/zookeeper/
+        nano /kafka/config/zookeeper.properties

+    And set the following properties to:

+        tickTime=2000
+        dataDir=/var/lib/zookeeper/
+        clientPort=2181
+        initLimit=5
+        syncLimit=2
+        server.1=192.168.48.81:2888:3888
+        server.2=192.168.48.82:2888:3888
+        server.3=192.168.48.83:2888:3888
+        autopurge.snapRetainCount=3
+        autopurge.purgeInterval=24

-    Copy and change the config file for each broker on  node `[k]`, e.g. k in {1,2,3} :
+    Copy and change the config file for each broker on  node `[k]`:

         cp /kafka/config/server.properties /kafka/config/il08[k].properties
         nano /kafka/config/il08[k].properties